Dolphins–Jets rivalry: 2010s

 On December 28, 2014, Jets quarterback Geno Smith posted a perfect passer rating en route to leading the Jets to a 37–24 win over the Dolphins.

 After splitting the regular season series five consecutive seasons, the Jets swept the Dolphins in 2015.
 Following a 27–14 Jets win at Wembley Stadium in London, a Dolphins home game, the Dolphins fired head coach Joe Philbin and defensive coordinator Kevin Coyle. overseas.
 During the rematch, which the Jets won 38–20, the Dolphins managed only twelve rushing yards while New York's defense forced Ryan Tannehill into two fumbles.

-The Dolphins got their own season sweep over the Jets in 2016.
+The Dolphins got their season sweep over the Jets in 2016.
 They won 27–23 at Miami with the help of a 96-yard Kenyan Drake kick-return score in the fourth quarter.
-In the rematch, the Dolphins intercepted the Jets three times and getting four touchdowns from quarterback Matt Moore, in a 34–13 win.
+In the rematch, the Dolphins intercepted the Jets three times and got four touchdowns from quarterback Matt Moore, in a 34–13 win.
 The win helped Miami make the playoffs for the first time since 2008.

 On November 3, 2019, former Dolphins coach Adam Gase faced his previous team as head coach of the Jets.
-Both teams were at that point at the bottom of the AFC in terms of win–loss records, with Miami entering the game at 0–7 and New York one game ahead at 1–6.
+Both teams were at that point at the bottom of the AFC in terms of win-loss records, with Miami entering the game at 0–7 and New York one game ahead at 1–6.
 Miami won this game to earn its first win of the year, thanks to three touchdown passes from former Jets quarterback Ryan Fitzpatrick.